Preserve and protect nature

 Most of our guests share a special care for the environment.
 They love nature, the sea, the beach, the sound of the waves, the singing of the birds, swimming, snorkeling, diving, walking along the pristine beaches.
-That’s why Maya Luna tries to take care as much as possible of its surrounding nature.
+That’s why Maya Luna takes care as much as possible of its surrounding nature.

 In front of ecological resort Maya Luna lies the second largest barrier reef in the world named “The Meso-American Barrier Reef“.
 This complex reef system extends from the northern Yucatan Peninsula to the Bay Islands in Honduras.
-The area is home to a great number of ecosystems, such as mangroves, lagoons, cenotes and sea grass beds.
-All these systems, including the reef, are linked by water that flows between them.
+Consequently the area is home to a great number of ecosystems, such as mangroves, lagoons, cenotes and sea grass beds.
+Water that flows between all these systems, including the reef, links them.
 All ecosystems have their own unique attributes but also are dependent upon each other.
-They provide a breathing place and shelter for all kinds of juvenile fish.
+As a result they provide a breathing place and shelter for all kinds of juvenile fish.
 Most of the areas outside of Mahahual’s fisherman’s village, including ecological resort Maya Luna, have been targeted for “low impact eco development”.
 This in order to preserve and protect nature and to avoid turning Costa Maya into a mass tourism destination.

-Energy – The main building and the bungalows are powered by a solar energy system which provides 80% of the energy needed daily.
-In the evening we run a diesel generator to provide electricity to the restaurant and to use the water pumps to fill the water tanks on top of the roof terraces.
+Energy – Our solar energy system gives power to the main building and the bungalows.
+On sunny days we run the resort for the full 100% on solar energy.
+On cloudy days the solar panels provide 80% of the energy we need.
+Hence we run the generator to provide electricity to the restaurant.
+Likewise if we need to use the water pumps to fill the water tanks on top of the roof terraces.
 To save energy, we use energy efficient lamps and fans in the main building and the rooms.
 All rooms have 24 hours of electricity.

-Water – For its water supply ecological resort Maya Luna uses rain water falling on the roof to be collected in large basements under the terrace.
+Water – Ecological resort Maya Luna uses rain water falling on the roof for its water supply.
+After that the water is collected in large basements under the terrace.

-Waste water – Instead of using local septic tanks for each bungalow, a large basement was constructed connecting all bungalows including the main building.
+Waste water – Instead of using local septic tanks for each bungalow, we constructed a large basement connecting all bungalows including the main building.
 The basement consists of different compounds with filters installed.
-After filtering the water can be used for irrigation.
+After filtering the water it can be used for irrigation.

 Hotel and Bungalows

-On arrival guests are informed on the different aspects of the ecological nature of hotel Maya Luna.
-We kindly ask them to use the rainwater as well as the electricity in a responsible way.
-Linen and towels are changed every 3 days at our ecological resort.
-We offer 24 hours electricity at our ecological resort.
+On arrival we inform guests on the different aspects of the ecological nature of hotel Maya Luna.
+For example we kindly ask them to use the rainwater as well as the electricity in a responsible way.
+We change Linen and towels every 3 days at our ecological resort.
+We offer 24 hours electricity.
 All bungalows have an energy saving fan and use energy saving lights.
 There is no air conditioning nor television in the bungalows.
-The windows of the bungalows permit the sea- breeze to pass freely through your bungalow.
+The windows of the bungalows let the sea- breeze pass freely through your bungalow.
 The locals call this Mayan-airconditioning.

 Ecological resort Maya Luna joined a program which stimulates its members, all of them small business owners, to only buy with each other.
 As much as we can, we work with local providers.
 We buy the daily caught of local fisherman.
 Some of the menu ingredients, for example bananas, papaya and coriander, grow in our garden.